mighty-gerbils/gerbil/doc/reference/dev/build.md

 there are not any _version tags_ in the package (see next section).

-Note that the version of our project (`scrape-it`) is unknow; that's because we have initialized a git repository for our project.
+Note that the version of our project (`scrape-it`) is unknow; that's because we have not initialized a git repository for our project.
 Once we do that, it stops being unknown and it points to the current commit:
 ```shell
 $ git init